SaerTrial/SaerTrial.github.io/_posts/2024-06-12-sqlite-fuzzer.md

 With the help of 80% confidence level, it is clear that orange shadow areas are coveraged around the line draw with medians and this indicates the stability of growth in branch coverage about this approach.

 Overall, the primary converaging point takes place at "create" stage.
 This means a lot of utility functions in sqlite3 have been executed through this stage.
 The follow-up stages potentially contribute more edge cases, which may include unknown or known bugs.

+## Improvement - inspect which function has not been covered

+The best ever branch coverage is roughly over than 40% before I adjusted the certain number of inputs for each fuzzing stage as [above](###arranging-various-fuzzing-stages-(statefulness)).
+It could be interesting to figure out why this change without removing any of stages led to obvious difference in branch coverage.

+Additionally, it is interesting to cover those functions that require a complex and dedicated combination of commands for reach, e.g., memory management functions.
+As far as I know from previous coverage reports, there is a certainly significant number of memory-related functions that have not been covered.